LKodex/LKodex/README.md

 ## 👋 What's up, I'm Lucas

-- 🎓 I'm Software Engineering undergraduate student at UFMS
+- 🎓 I'm Software Engineering undergraduate student at UFMS (Federal University of Mato Grosso do Sul)
 - 🤝 I'm looking for professional opportunities to grow up
 - 🤔 Interested in graphical computing and game developing
 - 💻 Studying SDL and OpenGL with C++